polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 <img class="img-fluid" src="https://getpolarized.io/assets/images/darts-scaled.png">

+This document is under construction and still evolving.

 # Polar Mission Statement and Design for a Personal Knowledge Repository

 Polar has a broad mission statement to provide high quality tools for document